ACOPOST - A Collection Of POS Taggers

 . .

-ACOPOST is a set of freely available POS taggers that I modelled after well-known techniques.
-The programs are written in C and run under various UNIX flavors (and probably even under Windows).
+ACOPOST is a set of freely available POS taggers modeled after well-known techniques.
+The programs are written in C (aiming for extreme portability and code correctness/safety) and run under various UNIX flavors (and probably even under Windows).
 ACOPOST currently consists of four taggers which are based on different frameworks:

 1. Maximum Entropy Tagger MET: This tagger uses an iterative procedure to successively improve parameters for a set of features that help to distinguish between relevant contexts.
 It's based on a framework suggested by Ratnaparkhi [1997].